 3. Forgiving is not forgetting.
 The miracle is in remembering and still being able to forgive.
 There are some things that shouldn’t be forgotten.
-If remember the hurt after you have forgiven does not mean you haven’t forgiven – it means you’ve been hurt deeply.
+If you remember the hurt after you have forgiven that does not mean you haven’t forgiven – it means you’ve been hurt deeply.

 1. Forgiving is the wisest choice you can make.
 People who won’t forgive feel, “I am hurt and angry and its killing me slowly, little by little each day.”
 Forgiveness wisely releases the hurting person from multiplied hurt.

 2. Forgiving turns off the appetite of anger.
 Forgiving releases you from revenge.
 From the cross, Jesus prayed, “Father, forgive them, for they don’t know what they are doing.”
 Luke 23:34 (NLT)

 “Lord, I forgive as you forgave.
 They have no idea what they did to me, but you do.
 Please take all my hurt and anger.
 I release them to you.”

 3. We are forgiven as we forgive.
 An amazing transaction occurs when we forgive.
 We cannot tell which happens first, our forgiveness or our forgiving, but both are real.
 “Forgive, and you will be forgiven.”
 Luke 6:37(NIV)